-How do I back up my iPhone?
+How do I backup my iPhone?
 I'm worried about losing my iPhone data if the thing conks out.
-Is it safe to back up an iPhone to iCloud or iTunes?
+Is it safe to backup iPhone to iCloud or iTunes?
 And what kind of files backed up using iCloud or iTunes?
 Is there another way to backup iPhone to external hard drive?
 Appreciate your detailed answers!
 A question from Apple Support Communities.

 iTunes may be best known as Apple's music playing program, but the application can backup your iOS devices such as iPhone or iPad.
-You can follow below steps to creating an iTunes backup file to backup your iPhone, iPad or iPod.
+You can follow below steps to backup iPhone to iTunes.

 You should also manually transfer content you downloaded from the iTunes Store on your iPhone, just in case it was not automatically transferred to your computer.
 To do this, select View > Show Sidebar and then right-click (or Control-click) the device under Devices and select Transfer Purchases.

-The things you back up in iTunes include: Camera Roll photos, voice memos, wallpapers, password info stored on your iPhone’s keychain, application settings, notes, paired bluetooth devices, and in-app third-party purchases to your computer’s hard drive.
+The things you backup iPhone in iTunes include: Camera Roll photos, voice memos, wallpapers, password info stored on your iPhone’s keychain, application settings, notes, paired bluetooth devices, and in-app third-party purchases to your computer’s hard drive.

-If you want to save Health and Activity data from your iOS device or Apple Watch, you’ll need to encrypt your backup: Select the box called Encrypt [device] backup and make a memorable password.
-And you can also delete duplicate songs from iPhone, iPad, iPod using iTunes.
+tips: If you want to save Health and Activity data from your iOS device or Apple Watch, you’ll need to encrypt your backup: Select the box called Encrypt [device] backup and make a memorable password.
+And you can also delete duplicate songs from iPhone, iPad, iPod using iTunes

 After you've turned on iCloud Backup, iCloud can automatically back up your device each day. iCloud makes these daily automatic backups only if: